The problem with all the philosophical theories of humor that I have read is that they are

 ways.

-no longer be surprising.
-If you have heard a joke before, then you won’t laugh at it when
+will no longer be surprising.
+If you have heard a joke before, then you won’t laugh at it

 If you are broadsided by a drunk driver, that is a surprise.
 But it probably won’t make